The Minor in History

 The minor in History consists of 15 credit hours (five courses) with no prerequisites.

 To complete the Minor, students must complete the following courses:

 -History Workshop: The History Workshop is the Department’s introduction to the discipline of History at the university level.
 The course teaches students to think like historians—to weigh historical evidence, evaluate historical arguments, and understand the nature of historical debate.

--Three General Electives (with no more than one course taken abroad, and no more than one taken at the 10000 level, including History University Seminars).
+-Four General Electives, one of which includes a research component (with no more than one course taken abroad, and no more than one taken at the 10000 level, including History University Seminars).
 Students may take any major-level courses in History.

 Declaring the Minor